If you’re a RuneScape fan, you’re probably itching like crazy to play it on your Chromebook.

-Another note of warning: Setting your Chromebook up for RuneScape requires that you enable developer mode on your laptop.
+- Setting your Chromebook up for RuneScape requires that you enable Developer Mode on your laptop.
 This is potentially dangerous in the sense that you can screw up your laptop, but you can always do a Powerwash and reset your Chromebook to factory settings.

-And the last warning: Be sure to backup all your personal files, pictures, data, images, and whatever else you have saved to your laptop before doing this.
-You can use Google Drive or an external hard drive to easily save your stuff.
+- Be sure to backup all your personal files, pictures, data, images, and whatever else you have saved to your laptop before doing this.
+You can use cloud storage like Google Drive or use an external hard drive to easily save your stuff.
 The process we’re about to go through involves erasing your local storage, so it’s important you backup all your necessary stuff.
 Don’t blame me if you don’t.
-(Yes, you’ll really lose all the data you have saved.)
+(Yes, you’ll really lose all the data on your disk.)

 Let’s install RuneScape on your Chromebook.
 Woot.